 The Imaginarium of Doctor Parnassus, the film Heath Ledger was working on when he died, introduces Ledger's character hanging by his neck from a bridge and having to be resuscitated, which has been noted by several reviewers as being uncomfortably eerie.

-The 1976 remake of King Kong is best known for King Kong standing on the World Trade Center instead of the Empire State Building.
+King Kong (1976) is best known for King Kong standing on the World Trade Center instead of the Empire State Building.
 It was dated even before 2001; after...